On Dirichlet, Poncelet and Abel problems: The Poncelet problem

 \subsection{Periodicity of Poncelet mappings.}

 Now we can apply the John mapping $T$ in order to construct two sequences of points $x_n$ and $y_n$ on conics $A$ and $B$.
-According to proposition \ref{JohnPonc1} of the subsection \ref{PonJohn} the Poncelet mapping $U_B$ gives us (and can be obtained from) the mapping $U:\tilde C\to \tilde C$ that coincides with the John mapping $T$ on the curve $C$ \re{2_2F}.
+According to proposition \ref{JohnPonc1} of the subsection \ref{PonJohn}, the Poncelet mapping $U_B$ gives us (and can be obtained from) the mapping $U:\tilde C\to \tilde C$ that coincides with the John mapping $T$ on the curve $C$ \re{2_2F}.
 Therefore the periodic trajectories in the Poncelet problem correspond to closure orbits of the John dynamical system.
-Thus we obtain main result
+Thus, we obtain the main result

-\begin{pr} The Poncelet problem in generic setting is periodic if and only if the John mapping on corresponding biquadratic curve \re{Fdet} is periodic and then their periods are coincide. \end{pr}
+\begin{pr} The Poncelet problem in a generic setting is periodic if and only if the John mapping on the corresponding biquadratic curve \re{Fdet} is periodic, and then their periods are coincide. \end{pr}